 Kootenai County Farmers’ Market Artisan & Craft Guidelines

-There are two categories for non-agricultural products: Artistic Crafts and Value-Added Crafts (Food):
+There are two categories for non-agricultural products: Value-Added Artisan Foods and Crafts:

 Artisan Foods are food products where the raw food material has been processed in some way, such as making jam out of berries.
 Market members may sell “low risk” foods, such as jams and breads, without health department permits as long as the food was grown/produced on their farm or garden, or comprised of items purchased at market.
 These products must also be juried by the ARC.

 Any foods not considered “low risk” must be processed in a commercial kitchen and applicable permits from the Panhandle Health District apply.

 Non-Members must have a permit from Panhandle Health to certify they are processing their product in an approved commercial kitchen.
 This applies to any food they are processing.

 All Value-Added Artisan Foods MUST have proper labeling and product information as required by law.

 Artisan Crafts are non-food items that must be crafted by the vendor and contain artistic value.
 Plastic is highly discouraged.
 Silk/artificial flowers are not allowed.